San Jose State Spartans men's basketball: AP poll rankings

 As of March 2023, San Jose State has spent three weeks ranked among the top–25 college basketball teams in the nation in the Associated Press college basketball poll.
 This includes one post–season top–25 ranking.

-Postseason results
+Post-season results

-In five postseason tournament appearances up through the 2021–2022 season, the Spartans have yet to win a game.
+As of March 2023, the Spartans have an all-time post-season record of 1-6 through six tournament appearances.

 NCAA tournament results

 The Spartans have appeared in the NCAA tournament three times, with a combined record of 0–3.

 NIT results

-The Spartans have appeared in one National Invitation Tournament (NIT), and lost in the first round.
+The Spartans have appeared in two National Invitation Tournaments (NIT), with a combined record of 0–2.

 CBI results

 The Spartans have appeared in two CBI tournaments.
-Their combined record is 1-1.
+Their combined record is 1–2.